Atom Or Ion Worksheet Answer Key

 Two key numbers define an atom:

 • Atomic Number (Z): The number of protons in the nucleus of an atom.
 This number identifies the element.
-For example, all atoms with 6 protons are carbon atoms.
+Here's one way to look at it: all atoms with 6 protons are carbon atoms.

 • Mass Number (A): The total number of protons and neutrons in the nucleus of an atom.